opxyc/kafkascc-go/README.md

 - **Worker**
   A goroutine that runs your `handler.MessageHandler` concurrently.
 It attaches a per-message `trace_id` to the context so logs and downstream calls can be correlated.
 - **PausePredicate**
-  A function `func(error) bool` that defines which handler errors should pause and trigger retries (e.g., API unavailable).
+  A function `func(error) bool` that defines which handler errors should pause and trigger retries.
 Use `consumer.OrPauseErrors(...)` to compose them.

 ## Configuration (Consumer-only essentials)